-12 Jun [WIN] The Benefits of Learning through Play
+12 Jun [CLOSED] The Benefits of Learning through Play

 Lately, I have been making a big deal of stepping away from my computer to get on the floor and PLAY with my kids.
 I feel as parents, we put ourselves under a tremendous amount of pressure to meet new milestones, working just to tick them off a list, often forgetting to have fun and teach through play.

 I am fortunate enough to have a sister much younger than me, so I ended up spending my teen years going to mommy and me classes.
 After feeling rather frustrated with myself because my kids weren’t keen to sit down and learn from a book, I remembered just how much my sister learnt through play; whether it was playing at moms and tots or singing “look both ways when you cross the street” with Barney, her biggest strides were while we played.

 Today, I have partnered with Barney and Friends to share the benefits of learning through play, in hopes of encouraging you to get down on the floor and play.
 The team were kind enough to gift us a range of Barney and Friends Floor Puzzles, and if you stick around you could enter to win a set for yourself.

 The thing I love the most about children is their imagination.
 I honestly envy how my children can go on incredible adventures with not much more than their imagination.
 From chasing dinosaurs, racing cars, to swimming with whales and dolphins, you will be amazed by the adventures we have had on my lounge floor.
 I feel like we don’t nurture imaginations enough, and without it, we limit ourselves – just think about it, with a little bit of imagination and thinking outside the box, your child could grow up to be the person who discovers a cure for an untreatable disease, or maybe she’ll be the first female president, eliminate tampon tax and end the wage gap?
 Think that’s too big?
 Not too big for their imaginations!